kartikayverma56/cs452-mergesort/README.md

 **Efficiency** - Analyse the thread efficiency by examining how the threaded implementation’s performance compares to the single threaded implementation.
 Include a chart showing the speedups obtained with varying number of threads (from 1 to 8).
-The speedups should relative to the serial mergesort.
+The speedups should be relative to the serial mergesort.
 Please also note the number of cores on the system that you are testing.
 All tests cases should be run with 100 million elements.
 Please discuss whether the speedup increases